PoliticalGraveyard.com

 Politicians buried here:

-Relatives: Grandson of Augustus Cincinnatus Hand; son of Richard Lockhart Hand and Mary Elizabeth (Noble) Hand; married, August 5, 1899, to Susan Train; cousin of Billings Learned Hand.
-See Livingston-Seymour-Lee-Williams family of New York.
+Relatives: Son of Richard Lockhart Hand and Mary Elizabeth (Noble) Hand; married, August 5, 1899, to Susan Train; nephew of Samuel Hand; grandson of Augustus Cincinnatus Hand; first cousin of Billings Learned Hand.

 Charles Poletti (1903-2002) — of Manhattan, New York County, N.Y.
 Born in Barre, Washington County, Vt., July 2, 1903.
 Democrat.
 Lawyer; delegate to Democratic National Convention from New York, 1936 (alternate), 1940; Justice of New York Supreme Court 1st District, 1937-38; appointed 1937; delegate to New York state constitutional convention at-large, 1938; Lieutenant Governor of New York, 1939-42; defeated, 1942; Governor of New York, 1942-43; colonel in the U.S. Army during World War II.
 Baptist.
 Italian ancestry.
 Member, Urban League; American Bar Association; Knights of Pythias; Elks; Phi Beta Kappa.
 First American of Italian ancestry to serve as a Governor.
 During World War II, he was a senior officer in the Allied Military Government of occupied Italy.
-The New York Power Authority's plant in Astoria, Queens, is named for him.
 Died in Marco Island, Collier County, Fla., August 7, 2002 (age 99 years, 36 days).
-Interment somewhere.
+Interment at Calkins Cemetery.

 Riverside Cemetery